2003-12-09 Wetland Monitoring Report1

 was probably 6 to 12 inches deeper earlier in the season.
 Water in the basin was a little cloudy in

-June, but this was likely due to the fact that the adjacent upland areas had not been planted. yet.
+June, but this was likely due to the fact that the adjacent upland areas had not been planted yet.

-Adjacent slopes were generally greater than 5:1 (i.e.,~a gentle slope).
-Raccoon tracks and bird ,
+Adjacent slopes were generally greater than 5:1 (i.e., -a gentle slope).
+Raccoon tracks and bird

 tracks were found along the edge of this basin in June.
-Frogs were. found using the basin in June.
+Frogs were found using the basin in June.

-The basin was covered by about 15% bare soil`in both June and July.
+The basin was covered by about 15% bare soil'in both June and July.
 Remnants of reed canary

 grass were found along the side of the existing basin in both months; reed canary grass made up

-.less than 5% of the basin.
+less than 5% of the basin.
 Other plants found in the basin included annual ragweed, Kentucky

 The adjacent areas consisted of about 45% reed canary grass on the side of the pre-existing

-wetland and about 45% bare soil~on the adjacent upland slopes.
+wetland and about 45% bare soil on the adjacent upland slopes.
 Other plants present included

 In June and July, minor trash was found within the basin.
 Chelsea Property Group, Inc. has been

-made aware ,that they should remove trash from within thisybasin.
+made aware,that they should remove trash from within thisybasin.
 If these activities have not

-been performed by this date. they should be performed in the near future. .
+been performed by this date they should be Performed in the near future. .

-Please note that much of the~wetland and adjacent upslope were bare soil at the time of the site
+Please note that much of the -wetland and adjacent upslope were bare soil at the time of the site

 visits.
 Planting and seeding of wetland vegetation occurred after SER's second annual site visit.

-CONCL ITSIONS
+CONCL USIONS

-- The two existing ponds on the site and part of the pre-existing wetland between
+➢ The two existing ponds on the site and part of the pre-existing wetland between

 Mitigation Areas 1 and 2 seemed drier than what would be normal.
 SER suspects that